SikroxMemer/Algorithms/README.md

 # Algorithms
-Python : Some Examples Of Python Uses
+Python : Some Examples Of Python Algorithms